akveg-map/class-descriptions/00_data_entry/313_ArcticDryas(-Willow-Ericaceous)Floodplain.md

 ### Floristics

-**Floristics Description:** This [level] is indicated by dwarf shrubs in the *Dryas* genus; *Dryas integrifolia* is more common in the Arctic with dominance transitioning to *Dryas drummondii* at lower latitudes.
+**Floristics Description:** This [level] is indicated by dwarf shrubs in the *Dryas* genus; *Dryas integrifolia* is more common in the Arctic, with dominance transitioning to *Dryas drummondii* at lower latitudes.
 The prostrate shrubs *Salix reticulata* and *Arctous rubra* are often codominant.
 Diagnostic herbaceous plants include *Eurybia sibirica, Chamerion latifolium, Oxytropis campestris, Equisetum variegatum*, *Equisetum scorpoides,* and *Bromus pumpellianus*.
 Other common herbaceous plants include the forbs *Bistorta vivipara, Tofieldia pusilla, Lupinus arcticus, Senecio lugens, Hedysarum alpinum, Astragalus umbellatus*, and *Androsace chamaejasme*, and the grasses *Calamagrostis purpurascens* and *Poa glauca*.
 The most common bryophytes include *Tomentypnum nitens*, *Rhytidium rugosum,* and *Racomitrium lanuginosum*.
 The lichen *Thamnolia vermiculata* is locally abundant.

 [diagnostic_plot]